USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 If you are familiar with C++ syntax you will recognize comments as preceded by ``//``.
 The C-style ``/*`` and ``*/`` comment delimiters are supported also.
 Numbered highlights in the above example are as follows:

  	#.
 C-style preprocessor macros are used to gain the effect of user defined constants.
-Numbers can be given physical units using the % prefix followed by a unit specifier postfix.
+Numbers can be given physical units with a postfix.
 	#.
 Simple assignment to a floating point parameter.
 Since no units are given, it is assumed dimensionless.
 	#.
 Creating a plane wave tool with the user assigned name 'pw1'.
 This name can be used later in the input file.
 	#.
 Creating a field solver module; modules do the high level management of data.